rraadd88/coms/bash_tables.md

     if [ -f "./folder/file_name_"$FILE ]
       then echo "The file '$FILE' exists."
     else
-      echo "The file '$FILE' in not found." fi
+      echo "The file '$FILE' not found."
+    fi